-“We have collected the waste that we have found there and segregate the waste and at the long end we have come to understand that the plastic waste is about 25.14 per cent of the total waste generated in these study areas.
+“We have collected the waste that we have found there and segregate the waste and in the long end, we have come to understand that the plastic waste is about 25.14 per cent of the total waste generated in these study areas.
 This is the figure we have at hand for now.”

 But he admits that the figure would have gone up due to population increase and increase in the number of factories making use of plastic as packaging items.